THE DOVER WAR MEMORIAL PROJECT

 JH Waight, courtesy Dover ExpressWaight, J. H.

-Joseph (John?)
-Henry Waight, G/5967, was born in London and was the adopted son of Mr T Stockbridge, of 56 Clarendon Street, Dover, where he lived and enlisted.
-He was a Private in C company of the 2nd battalion of the Buffs.
-He died of wounds on 5th May 1917, when he was 27, at the Rawal Pindi British General Hospital, Wimereux.
-He is buried at Wimereux communal cemetery in France.
+Joseph lived and enlisted in Dover and became G/5967, a Private in C company of the 2nd battalion of the Buffs.
+He died of wounds on 5th May 1915, when he was 27, at the Rawal Pindi British General Hospital, Wimereux, and is buried at Wimereux communal cemetery in France, 1 G 1A.

 Wall, T. W.